 We participated in the SeaWorld Overnight program in San Antonio and it was a blast!
 Our scout group is really active, even throughout the summer, but we try to keep it fun.
 SeaWorld Overnight was definitely fun!
 The program was well run and reasonably priced and not too far from Houston.
 This experience is in reference to their 2017 summer offerings it is possible that the prices or schedule have been updated so please contact SeaWorld directly for current program details.

 BookingBooking your SeaWorld Overnight is fairly simple, but know that you do have to originate the process with their main number which will send you to the Florida call center.
 This was probably the most annoying part because of the wait and hold times.
 It was also a little nerve-racking for me as I wanted to be sure I was booking everything as locally as possible.
 But, no worries, once you are in the system you will be contacted by a local Program Assistant with a direct phone number and email.
 So further contact, follow-ups, random questions will be answered in a timely and easy to access fashion.
 If you’ve booked group overnights you will realize prices vary wildly so we were pleasantly surprised that the program price was very reasonable.
-We paid $80 per student participant and $50 per adult.
+We paid $80 per student participant and $50 per adult (as of 2019 the price has increased to $95 and $65).
 This price included (for adults and participants): Pizza dinner on Saturday night, breakfast tacos Sunday morning, a camp water bottle, a SeaWorld camp t-shirt, and a 1-day parking pass.
 There were also several add-ons available.
 You could get a park ticket for $36 per person for use on Saturday before the program or Sunday after the program.
 And there was a behind the scenes tour for $10 per person that began after the regular program ended Sunday morning.

-The PaperworkThe SeaWorld Overnight program has their own participant forms they need completed and brought in hard copy to the program for adults and minors.
+The PaperworkThe SeaWorld Overnight program has its own participant forms they need completed and brought in hard copy to the program for adults and minors.
 This is where I got a bit off as the paperwork says the program needs them 5-weeks in advance so I emailed them.
 Unfortunately, I did not bring hard copies (which it also says to do in another place) so we had a bit of a hiccup getting those printed and downloaded, but everything worked out.
 However, save yourself and group some trouble and just bring copies too.
 Additionally, you’ll need to send them a list of drivers and they will send you a parking pass that you will also need to print out, disseminate to your group, and each person will need to bring it to present at the gate and place in their window.
 And, lastly, you will need to send them your t-shirt sizes so they can have them ready.
 Don’t stress over perfect sizes as they can make adjustments on site.
 I have a feeling they must have boxes and boxes of t-shirts sitting around.

 Arrival and Check-InThe gate at SeaWorld has changed from my youth.
 You no longer get your tickets scanned at the main gate.
 It is now done further into the park to accommodate different tickets (waterpark vs. regular park, etc.).
 We were instructed to unload our gear (nicely wrapped in trash bags with our names on them) in front of a blue awning and then park nearby.
 The program representatives will meet you out front at the drop-off area as they will bring a van and toss all of your things into it and transport it to the sleeping area for you.
 So, obviously, nothing bulky and weird is allowed like air mattresses or coolers.
 Just your bags and sleeping bags.
 The Program assistants that are not taking away luggage then get assigned to groups and your program begins at 5:30 pm.
 Unfortunately for us, that is about the time a great monsoon hit.
 The park shut down and we had to shelter in place near the front bathrooms for about an hour and a half.
-The kids loved it!
+The kids loved it!?
 Not so much, but nothing to do about that.

 The Saturday ProgramThey reserve the right to switch up the activities and we had to hustle a bit to make up for lost time but once the rain passed we headed to dinner.
 It was pizza.
 It was probably hot at 5:30 p.m. before we had to shelter in place.
 But, it’s still pizza and that’s pretty much fine for me at any temperature!
 From dinner, we headed to the Penguins for a talk and craft time.
 Then down to Shamu Theater for the Orca Show.
 After the Orcas, we walked to the Pacific White-Sided dolphins and beluga whale stadium.
 There was no show.
 Instead, we got to go behind the scenes and see the complete setup.
 Remember, stay behind the blue line.
 They are pretty serious about that.
 This is where I met my spirit animal.
 Slow moving, a little chunky, poor eyesight, generally happy…